Religion in India: Judaism

 Jews first arrived as traders from Judea in the city of Kochi, Kerala, in 562 BCE.
-More Jews came as exiles from Israel in the year 70 CE, after the destruction of the Second Temple.
+More Jews came as exiles from Jerusalem in the year 70 CE, after the destruction of the Second Temple.

 Christianity

-Christianity was introduced to India by Thomas the Apostle (a direct disciple of Jesus Christ), who visited Muziris in Kerala in 52 CE and proselytized natives at large, who are known as Saint Thomas Christians (also known as Syrian Christians or Nasrani) today.
-India's oldest church, the world's oldest existing church structure and built by Thomas the Apostle in 57 CE, called Thiruvithamcode Arappally or Thomaiyar Kovil as named by the then Chera king Udayancheral, is located at Thiruvithamcode in Kanyakumari District of Tamil Nadu, India.
-It is now declared an international St. Thomas pilgrim center.
-There is a general scholarly consensus that Christianity was rooted in India by the 6th century CE, including some communities who used Syriac liturgically, and it is a possibility that the religion's existence in India extends to as far back as the 1st century.
-Christianity in India has different denominations like Syrian Orthodox, Catholicism, Protestantism, Oriental Orthodox and others.
+Christianity was introduced to India by Thomas the Apostle (a direct disciple of Jesus Christ), who visited Muziris in Kerala in 52 CE and proselytised natives, who are known as Saint Thomas Christians (also known as Syrian Christians or Nasrani) today.
+India's oldest church, the world's oldest existing church structure and built by Thomas the Apostle in 57 CE, called Thiruvithamcode Arappally or Thomaiyar or Kovil as named by the then Chera king Udayancheral, is located at Thiruvithancode in Kanyakumari (Cape Comorin) district of Tamil Nadu, it was declared an international St Thomas Pilgrim Centre.
+There is a general scholarly consensus that Christianity was rooted in India by the 6th century CE, including some communities who used Syriac liturgically.
+Christianity in India consists of various denominations such as the Assyrian Church, Catholicism, Protestantism, Oriental Orthodoxy and others.

-Most Christians reside in South India, particularly in Kerala, Tamil Nadu and Goa.
+Most Christians live in South India, particularly in Kerala, Tamil Nadu, Goa, & the average number of Christians is at 3.45% in areas such as Bombay (Mumbai).
 There are also large Christian populations in Northeast India.

-Christianity in India was expanded in the 16th century by Catholic Portuguese expeditions and by Protestant missionaries in the 18th and 19th centuries.
+Catholic Christianity was spread in the 16th century, particularly by the Portuguese in Goa and Bombay.
+Protestantism was introduced by Protestant missionaries in the 18th century.

 Islam

-Islam is the second largest religion in India, with 14.2% of the country's population or roughly 172 million people identifying as adherents of Islam (2011 census).
-It makes India the country with the largest Muslim population outside Muslim-majority countries.

-Though Islam came to India in the early 7th century with the advent of Arab traders in Malabar coast, Kerala, it started to become a major religion during the Muslim rule in the Indian subcontinent.
+Islam came to India in the early 7th century through the Arab traders in Malabar coast.
+It started to become a major religion during the Muslim rule in the Indian subcontinent.
 The Cheraman Juma Mosque is the first mosque in India located in Methala, Kodungallur Taluk, Thrissur District in Kerala.
 A legend claims that it was built in 629 CE, which makes it the oldest mosque in the Indian subcontinent which is still in use.
-It was built by Malik Deenar, Persian companion of the Islamic Prophet Muhammad, on the orders of the successor of Cheraman Perumal, the Chera King of modern-day Kerala.
-Islam's spread in India mostly took place under the Delhi Sultanate (1206–1526) and the Mughal Empire (1526–1858), greatly aided by the mystic Sufi tradition.
+The growth of Islam in India mostly took place under the Delhi Sultanate (1206–1526) and the Mughal Empire (1526–1858), greatly aided by the mystic Sufi tradition.
+The growth of Islam was regionally uneven, and Islam had the greatest appeal to those who were not, or only superficially integrated into the Brahmanical fold, as in the case of Bengal.

+Currently, Islam is the second largest religion in India, with 14.2% of the country's population or roughly 172 million people identifying as adherents of Islam (2011 census).
+The estimated number of Muslims in India for 2024 is projected to be around 204,760,392.

+It makes India the country with the largest Muslim population outside Muslim-majority countries.